zhugegy/AWS-template-MEAN-framework/README.md

 ![title_img](misc/title_img.png)

-A simple website that collects and analyzes data from WikiPedia API.
-An assignment of a web development course.
+A simple website that collects and analyzes data from WikiPedia API, altered from an assignment of a web development course.

 Live deployment: [Amazon Web Services](http://ec2-54-252-170-213.ap-southeast-2.compute.amazonaws.com:3000/)